GeorgeKaravas/Movie-Viewer/Readme.md

 In the Movies.js you define what will show on the main bar and that we export.

 In each step of the connection to the mail file , comments show what some function/var and other js command will do.

+The fonts of the site are in Bootstrap directory for use on the site.

+Every class has a define js file.

+For the APIs, i use the key provided, with the code in jQuery that was generated and the responce from https://developers.themoviedb.org/3/discover/movie-discover to implement it with js.

+# Licences

+All of the tools and code extracted are Licensed under MIT and are free to use.